zotroneneis/magical_universe/README.md

 Start date: 07/23/2018

+## Keynote at PyCon Estonia

+I gave a keynote talk about this project titled "Finding Magic in Python" at PyCon Estonia 2020.
+So if you are up for some magic and want to see an introduction to some of the topics (like Namedtuples or Abstract Base Classes) check out the [recording on YouTube](https://www.youtube.com/watch?v=Kf92pycivt4).

 ## Running pytest

 In case you get ```ImportError: no module named magical_universe``` when running pytest from within the test_code directory, take a look at [this post](https://stackoverflow.com/questions/10253826/path-issue-with-pytest-importerror-no-module-named-yadayadayada) and try running pytest from the root directory (which is the home directory in my case) using ```python -m pytest magical_universe/test_code/```.